MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex2_adaptive_protection.md

 You've successfully enabled Defender for Endpoint to share alerts with Microsoft Purview.

-## Task 6 – Enable indicators and configure priority users
+## Task 6 – Configure insider risk indicators and create a priority user group

 In this task, you'll configure the policy indicators and create a priority user group that can be used in insider risk policies.